FrilledShark/flaskCAP/README.md

 In the test folder run user.py.
 Input username and password.

-Note: It is possbile to use own database if structured like database.py, but the password has to hashed with argon2 to avoid plaintext password storage.
+Note: It is possible to use own database if structured like database.py, but the password has to hashed with argon2 to avoid plaintext password storage.

 ## Start server

-Run the flask app with your prefered configuration.
+Run the flask app with your preferred configuration.

 Gunicorn + supervisor and nginx is an example setup.
 For more inspiration see Flask website: http://flask.pocoo.org/docs/1.0/deploying/

-# Domain Control
-It is possible to enable domain control in the config.
-This allows the server to handle multiple different domains at the same time.

-Note: The server does not handle forwarding the different domain requests, which has to be done seperately and the server doesn't handle ssl certificates for any domains.

 ## Private Endpoints: